 NCAA Team Appearances: 2008, 2010, 2013, 2014

 NCAA Individual Championship Appearances: 2010 (Nina Muehl), 2011 (Nina Muehl), 2012 (Gabriella Wahl), 2014 (Gabriella Wahl)

 Success breeds success as the East Tennessee State women’s golf team continues its ascent among the elite women’s golf programs in the nation.
-During her previous 10 years at ETSU, head coach Stefanie Shelton has progressively taken the Lady Bucs to levels of success never before seen in the history of the ETSU women’s
+During her previous 12 years at ETSU, head coach Stefanie Shelton has progressively taken the Buccaneers to levels of success never before seen in the history of the ETSU women’s golf program.

-Shelton was named the A-Sun Coach of the Year in 2012-13, marking the fourth time in her career that she has earned a conference coach of the year honor, while Chin was the conference's freshman of the year.
-It was the third year in a row that an ETSU woman has been picked as the A-Sun freshman of the year.
+Shelton was named the A-Sun Coach of the Year again in 2013-14, marking the fifth time in her career that she has earned a conference coach of the year honor.

 In 2011-12, Shelton also guided her players to individual success, as two Buccaneers earned first-team, all-conference honors – as Wahl won back-to-back individual titles at the end of the season and earned a trip to the NCAA Regionals.